 ANALYSIS: Determine if defective design, defective manufacturing, improper bag loading, or improper bagging training led to the plastic bag failure.

 Plastic Expert Group analyzed the bag that failed, as well as other samples obtained from the retailer.
-Our analysis determined the exact thickness of the failed plastic bag, as well as several high stress points caused by the bag’s design.
+Our analysis determined the exact thickness of the failed plastic bag, as well as several high-stress points caused by the bag’s design.

 CONCLUSION: The plastic bag failed due to several defects, including defective bag design, defective bag manufacture, defective bag loading, and defective bagging training.

-Plastic Expert Group concluded there were multiple reason for the bag’s failure which ultimately led to personal injury.
+Plastic Expert Group concluded there were multiple reasons for the bag’s failure which ultimately led to personal injury.
 First, the bag’s plastic thickness was up to 55% below the retailer’s specification.
 Next, the defective bag design caused stress points at the bottom of the bag.
 Finally, the bag was not properly loaded by the employee, compounding the stress on an already flawed plastic bag.